weijiawu/BOVText-Benchmark/README.md

 - The BOVText dataset is available for **non-commercial research purposes only**.
 - Please download the [agreement](https://github.com/weijiawu/BOVText-Benchmark/tree/main/Dataset/bovtext_agreement.pdf) and read it carefully.
-- Please ask your supervisor/advisor to sign the agreement appropriately and then send the scanned version (example) to Weijia Wu (weijiawu@zju.edu.cn).
+- Please ask your supervisor/advisor to sign the agreement appropriately and then send the scanned version (example) to Weijia Wu (weijiawu98@gmail.com).
 - After verifying your request, we will contact you with the dataset download link.

 ## Table Ranking